 Washing Machines - Remove the washer drum and turn it into a small fire pit for your patio.
 Alternatively, add a cushion to the top of the drum to add some unique and cheap seating to your home.

-Tube Tv - If you still have a Tube TV lying around, try making it into a small aquarium or bar cart.
+Tube TV - If you still have an old tube TV, try making it into a small aquarium or bar cart.
 Or, remove the screen and components and use the space for whatever you see fit.
-My grandparents actually liked the frame of their old TV so much, they removed the internals and placed a new flat-screen TV inside it!
+My grandparents liked the frame of their old TV so much they removed the internals and placed a new flat-screen TV inside it!

 Microwaves - Remove the electrical components and turn your old microwave into a miniature aquarium or terrarium.
 You can also just turn it into a simple bookcase or shelf space.

-Fans - Even if the motor is dead, your old fan cover will make a great display for air plants, which will fit nicely between the wires of the grate.
-With a few clips, you can also repurpose the fan cover into a picture-holding display.
+Fans - Even if the motor is dead, your old fan cover will make a great display for air plants, which will fit nicely between the grate wires.
+You can also repurpose the fan cover with a few clips into a picture-holding display.

 Swing-Arm Lamp - Like many old appliances, those old metal swing-arm lamps work great as a repurposed planter or vase.
-Remove the light bulb and wiring, and fill the cone of the lamp with soil.
+Remove the light bulb and wiring, and fill the lamp's cone with soil.

-Piano - Again, not an appliance, but it seems like lots of people are getting rid of pianos lately.
-If your piano's best days are behind it, save the frame and retrofit it into a kitchen island or table.
+Piano - Again, not an appliance, but it seems like many people are getting rid of pianos lately.
+If your piano's best days are behind, save the frame and retrofit it into a kitchen island or table.
 The woodwork and craftsmanship on pianos is usually amazing, and it would be a shame to let that go to waste.